Computing finite index congruences of finitely presented semigroups and monoids: Applications of Algorithm 1

 An analogue of \cref{prop-word-graph-iff-action} holds for left actions.
 More specifically, if $\Psi: M \times V\to V$ is a left action of a monoid $M$ on a set $V$, and $\theta: A ^ * \to M$ is as above, then the corresponding word graph is $\Gamma = (V, E)$ where $(\alpha, a, \beta) \in E$ whenever $((a)\theta, \alpha)\Psi = \beta$.
 Conversely, if $\Gamma = (V, E)$ is a word graph, then we define a left action $\Psi: M \times V \to V$ by

 whenever $\tilde{w}$ labels an $(\alpha, \beta)$-path in $\Gamma$.

-\begin{thm} Let $M$ be a monoid defined by a monoid presentation $\langle A | R\rangle$.
-Then there is a one-to-one correspondence between the left congruences of $M$ and the standard complete deterministic word graphs over $A$ compatible with $\tilde{R}$ where every node is reachable from $0$.
+\begin{thm} Let $M$ be a monoid defined by a monoid presentation $\langle A \mid R\rangle$.
+Then there is a one-to-one correspondence between the left congruences of $M$ and the standard complete word graphs over $A$ compatible with $\tilde{R}$.